Skip to content

 • height - terminal height, i.e. number of rows,

-• duration - total duration of the recording, as floating point number,
+• duration - total duration of the recording, as a floating point number,

 • command - recorded command, as given via -c option to rec, optional,

-• title - title of the asciicast, as given via -t option to rec, optional,
+• title - title of the recording, as given via -t option to rec, optional,

 • env - map of environment variables, usually includes TERM and SHELL,